At a glance

-Certain Halloween activities and sensations that other kids enjoy can be challenging for kids with sensory processing issues.
+Certain Halloween activities and sensations that other kids enjoy can be difficult for kids with sensory processing issues.

-With a little preparation, you can help make Halloween easier — and more fun — for your child with sensory processing issues.
+With a little preparation, you can help make Halloween easier — and more fun — for your child with sensory processing challenges.

 Here are some common Halloween challenges — and how to help.

 Consider taking your child to explore the Halloween section of a local big-box store.
-He can press buttons to get used to loud noises and spooky lights.
-He can also touch and experience different decorations to see which ones he’d like to avoid during festivities or when he’s out trick-or-treating.
+Your child can press buttons to get used to loud noises and spooky lights.
+Kids can also touch and experience different decorations to see which ones to avoid during festivities or when out trick-or-treating.

 If your child doesn’t like the smell or slimy texture of pumpkin insides, try alternatives to traditional jack-o’-lantern carving.
-You can use paint or permanent markers and stickers to decorate your pumpkins.
+Use paint or permanent markers and stickers to decorate your pumpkins.

 Here are some ways to make dressing up easier:

-Encourage your child to practice wearing his costume for increasing lengths of time in the days leading up to a party or trick-or-treating.
+- Encourage your child to practice wearing the costume for increasing lengths of time in the days leading up to a party or trick-or-treating.